 Do I need to charge VAT if I am self-employed?

-If you are sat wondering if you should be charging VAT to customers as a self-employed professional, you only need to worry about this once you breach the VAT registration threshold.
-This is a benchmark annual turnover.
+You should be charging VAT to customers as a self-employed professional once you breach the VAT registration threshold.
 Once you earn beyond this figure it is compulsory for any sole trader to register for VAT with HMRC.

 What is the VAT threshold for a sole trader?

-Once your annual turnover from the previous 12 months amounts to more than £85,000, you are obliged to register for VAT as a sole trader or if you know your turnover will go above £85,000 in the next 30 days.
-Once you have registered for VAT, you will receive a VAT registration certificate, detailing your business’ unique VAT number and the due date for your first quarterly VAT return.
+Once you have registered for VAT, you will receive a VAT registration certificate.
+The certificate will detail your business’ unique VAT number and the due date for your first quarterly VAT return.

-Most VAT-registered sole traders earning above the £85,000 per annum threshold will also have to abide by the new Making Tax Digital (MTD) for VAT system.
+VAT-registered sole traders will also sign up for Making Tax Digital (MTD) for VAT.
 This will require you to maintain digital records of your VAT using software that’s compatible with HMRC systems.

 How to become VAT registered